jarviscanada/jarvis_data_eng_SarazhiliuHe/linux_sql/README.md

 The Jarvis Linux Cluster Monitoring Agent is a Minimum Viable Product (MVP) designed to help the Linux Cluster Administration (LCA) team manage a multi-node Rocky Linux cluster.
 This project uses a Bash agent to collect and store each node's hardware specification and real-time resource usage information in a PostgreSQL database running in a Docker container.
 This application can support report generation and resource planning.
-Technologies used include Bash, Docker, PostgreSQL and Git.
+Technologies used include Bash, Docker, PostgreSQL, and Git.

 ## Quick Start
 Suppose the user name is "postgres" and the password is "sara":